Preface

 Authentication

 These services are all accessed via an SSO login distinct from your normal Reed credentials.
 You can test your login (from a device on the Reed network) by logging into Polly over the web.
-Your username and password for this SSO system is the same as that which you'd use to log in to Polly over SSH.1
+Your username and password for this SSO system is the same as that which you'd use to log in to Polly over SSH.
+You can change your credentials here.

 Procedures